 If the CPU demands any data or an instruction, the first step is to check the L1 Cache for that data.
 If the data is available in the L1 Cache, it is called a cache hit.
 With a cache hit, the CPU retrieves the required data in just a few clock cycles (typically 1-3 clock cycles).
 A cache miss occurs when the required data isn’t available in the L1 cache and the CPU must access the L2, L3, or main memory (RAM).

 The CPU decides which data to place in the L1 cache using the methods called temporal locality and spatial locality.
-With temporal locality, the CPU identifies the recently used data and predicts that it may be used again in the future, and hence it uses the L1 cache to store that data.
+With temporal locality, the CPU identifies recently used data and predicts that it may be used again in the future; hence, it uses the L1 cache to store that data.
 The spatial locality is much more predictive in nature.
-In this, the data near the recently accessed data is moved to the L1 cache (mostly from the same block in the memory).
+In this, the data near the recently accessed data is moved to the L1 cache (mainly from the same block in the memory).

 However, due to the smaller size of the L1 cache, the selection of data is crucial.
 For replacing data, the CPU uses algorithms like LRU, in which the least recently used data is replaced with new data.
-However, some CPUs also use random replacement methods, which can simplify things because algorithms tend to increase the workload and slow things down.
+However, some CPUs also use random replacement methods, which can simplify things because algorithms tend to increase the workload and slow down the process.

 CPU cache is generally designed to be associative in nature.
-The cache is divided into multiple sets with a specific number of lines to store the data.
+The cache is divided into multiple sets, each with a specific number of lines to store data.
 To understand it better, associativity answers this question: “Where in the cache should a specific piece of data from memory go?”
 More specifically, associativity defines how memory locations are mapped to these cache lines.

 The process of Cache Memory Mapping

-However, in order to move the elements from the main memory to the cache memory, the main memory is divided into blocks, and the cache is divided into lines.
+However, to move the elements from the main memory to the cache memory, the main memory is divided into blocks, and the cache is divided into lines.
 The line size is the same as the block size.
-The process of how data from the memory blocks to the cache lines is called the process of mapping.
-This was an abstract way of saying that there are numerous steps involved in converting the address and data values when mapping them to each other.
+The process of mapping data from memory blocks to cache lines is called mapping.
+This was an abstract way of saying that numerous steps are involved in converting the address and data values when mapping them to each other.

 There are three main types of cache memory mapping methods used in CPU cache.
 These are as follows.